 - Place colorful sprays in the pot (3 is a good number).

-- Place the holiday decorative balls around the pot, securing with floral wire.
+- Place the decorative holiday balls around the pot, securing them with floral wire.